JP-MRPhys/VNETS/README.md

 Neural Networks/Deep Learning also been applied classification of the medical images mainly as computer vision "problem".

-The goal of this post is to develop broad range of necessary AI-technologies to develop new data acqusition and reconstructions which not only allow efficient/fast data acquisitions but also to synthesis novel contrasts images to allow more "effective diagnosis" followed with automatic image intereption in an end-to-end setting, a marked differently and radical approach.
+The goal of this post is to develop broad range of necessary AI-technologies to develop new data acqusition and reconstructions which not only allow efficient/fast data acquisitions but also synthesis of novel contrasts to allow more "effective diagnosis" followed with automatic image intereption in an end-to-end setting, a marked differently and radical approach.
 This would require moving away from the traditional approaches and representationn by adopting a more generic embedded-space representation, a following road map outlines the development statergy.

  ## Road map